 Along the same lines as lowering your profile, not drawing attention to yourself will mean you are much less likely to be singled out as a target for trouble.

 Unfortunately there are sometimes some things that you cannot change about your appearance and you will always stand out to some extent.
-If you are tall, white and blonde for example, you will get attention in parts of Asia, South or Central America and the Middle East purely because you are different from the norm.
-Most of the time this goes no further than stares or long looks, and whilst this can sometimes be a little disconcerting, is generally nothing to worry about.
+If you are tall, white and blonde for example, you will always get attention in parts of Asia, South or Central America and the Middle East purely because you are different from the norm.
+Most of the time this goes no further than stares or long looks, especially in places like India where staring is a cultural norm, and whilst this can sometimes be a little disconcerting is generally nothing to worry about.

 There are some things you can do however, and again, most of this goes back to basic common sense.
+Think about the things you have or the way you look that may draw the attention of potential thieves or people who may want to do you harm.
 Even if you normally look like a jewellery shop has exploded all over you at home, it isn’t exactly the smartest idea to wear all your bling on your travels.
 Just leave all the fancy rings and bracelets at home.
-Don’t be flashing huge wads of cash about or walk around carrying a massive £3000 DSLR camera around your neck while staring at the latest iPad.
+Don’t be flashing huge wads of cash about or walk around carrying a massive £3000 DSLR camera around your neck while staring at the latest iPad and not paying attention to your laptop on the table.
 You may as well just be wearing a big neon sign that says ‘I’m a target!’

-But not drawing attention to yourself can go far beyond appearance and can also mean moderating your behaviour.
+And again, just as when you are thinking about lowering your profile, not drawing attention to yourself can go far beyond appearance and can also mean moderating your behaviour.
+This overlap exists because it is such an easy and important tool in keeping you safe.
 This doesn’t even mean you have to conform to local standards or expectations of women, just be polite and respectful.
 For example, don’t drink too much and get loud, obnoxious and abusive, especially if you are in a traditionally conservative, polite country, you’ll just attract a lot of attention you don’t want.

 Also be aware of cultural differences when travelling.
 Catching a guy’s eye and giving a friendly smile back home may be considered completely innocent and friendly, but can often be interpreted as a sexual advance in the Middle East for example.
 If you are unsure it can often be a good idea to look around and follow the social cues of the local women.